hkalia/libarr/README.md

 A Dynamic Array Library in C

-This library follow the 42 norminette standard and uses only the libc functions `malloc` and `free` from the `stdlib.h` header
+This library follows the [42 norminette standard](https://github.com/hkalia/42_projects/blob/master/norm.en.pdf) and uses only the libc functions `malloc` and `free` from the `stdlib.h` header.

 **Disclaimer:** This library has only been tested on 42 computers